 Service Limits

-Prevocational/community career planning services must be scheduled and documented on the service plan for one or more days per week and may be prior authorized for up to 4800 standard units of service in a POC year.
-A standard unit of service is 15 minutes (¼ hour).
+Standard unit of service is a 15 minute increment;

+6,720 units are allowed per POC year;

+Total units are shared and flexed across CCP 1:2-4 and Onsite PV 1:5-8.

+CCP 1:1 shares the total units but the service is listed separate on the POC, as it is not ‘flexed’ with CCP 1:2-4 or Onsite PV 1:5-8.

 Provider Qualifications

-Providers of prevocational/community career planning services must meet the following requirements:
+The supervisory staff who delivers this service must meet one of the following sets of requirements:

-Possess and maintain a certificate of completion of a 40 hour approved Supported Employment certification program and provide documentation to the local LGE office;
+Possess and maintain a 40 hour SE certificate of completion from an approved program and;

-Complete 20 hours of employment related training every two years and provide proof of completion to the local LGE office; and;
+Maintain this certificate by completing 15 hours of employment related training annually and provide documentation to the local LGE office by December 31st each year; and

-Meet all requirements in the Standards for Participation for Medicaid Home and Community-Based Waiver Services and other HCBS guidance as provided.
+Provider agency must meet all requirements in the Standards for Participation for Medicaid Home and Community-Based Waiver Services, HCBS Settings Rule requirements, and other HCBS guidance as provided.

 OR

-Be licensed as an Adult Day Care provider by the LDH;
+Provider is licensed as an ADC provider by LDH with the provider type 13 module;

-At least one supervisor receives 20 hours of employment related training every two years and provide proof of completion to the local LGE office; and
+Staff who provides this service receives 15 hours of employment related training annually and provides documentation to the local LGE office by December 31st each year; and

-Meet all requirements in the Standards for Participation for Medicaid Home and Community-Based Waiver Services and other HCBS guidance as provided.
+Provider agency must meet all requirements in the Standards for Participation for Medicaid Home and Community-Based Waiver Services, HCBS Settings Rule requirements, and other HCBS guidance as provided.

 Respite

 Respite is a service provided on a short-term basis to a beneficiary unable to care for themselves because of the absence of or need for relief of those unpaid caregivers/persons normally providing care for the beneficiary.
-Services may be provided in the beneficiary’s home or private residence, or in a licensed respite care facility determined appropriate by the beneficiary or responsible party.
+Services may be provided in the beneficiary’s home/private residence or in a licensed respite care facility determined appropriate by the beneficiary or responsible party.

 Respite services may be preplanned on the POC; however, if a beneficiary anticipates needing respite in the POC year, but does not know when this will occur, they and their responsible party should receive a Freedom of Choice (FOC) list of respite providers and interview these providers.
 In this manner, the beneficiary and their responsible party(ies) and the provider chosen will be familiar with each other.
 When a situation occurs during the POC year in which respite will be needed, a revision to the POC will be done by the support coordinator and the beneficiary will be able to access the service in a timely manner.